Gloomsen-SD/Gemini-Roleplay-Core/FAQ.md

 ### Can I change settings during the game?

 No. Once the game has been started with ***(Run)***, the system rules are locked.
 The character now “*lives*” in their world.
 Changes to the character would have to be made in a new initialization run.

 However, ***scenes and reactions*** can be influenced selectively by using explicit system instructions within your input (e.g., *(character should react more aggressively)* ).
 This allows you to fine-tune the current situation without overwriting the long-term character logic.

+- **Recommended:** Use ( ) or < > for such system commands.
+- **Important note:** These commands should not be used to change the fundamental character profile during the game (e.g., subsequent changes to age or basic appearance).
+Such interventions massively destroy the narrative logic and immersion and are therefore expressly not recommended.

 ### Why are there no more summaries?